-Have your power tool serviced by a qualified repair person using only identical replacement parts.
-This will ensure that the safety of the power tool is maintained.
+- Have your power tool serviced by a qualified repair person using only identical replacement parts.
+This will ensure that the safety of the power tool is maintained. - Follow instruction for lubricating and changing accessories. - Keep handles dry, clean and free from oil and grease.